1.4 Youth policy decision-making

 - Produce and disseminate research, analysis, statistics, and best practice

-The Norwegian Labour and Welfare Administration administers one third of the national budget through schemes such as unemployment benefits, work assessment allowances, pensions, sickness benefits, child benefits and cash-for-care benefits.
+The Norwegian Labour and Welfare Administration (NAV) administers one third of the national budget through schemes such as unemployment benefits, work assessment allowances, pensions, sickness benefits, child benefits and cash-for-care benefits.
 The local authorities and central government cooperate through 456 NAV offices in municipalities and city boroughs.
 Each local authority and NAV agree on what local authority services their office should provide.
 The services provided by a NAV office will thus vary from local authority to local authority.

 Policy monitoring and evaluation

-The policies and measures relating to youth are devised and implemented cross-sectorally.
+Policies and measures relating to youth are devised and implemented cross-sectorally.
 Evaluation may be conducted by a ministry or agency or they may choose to make the evaluation subject to competition.
 In most instances, analyses, consultancy services, and evaluations are subject to procurement rules.
 Doffin is the Norwegian national notification database for public procurement.
 The website assists the authorities to create and publish notices in accordance with the regulations and makes it easy for suppliers to find relevant competitions in the public sector.

-In cases realing to draft laws regulating people’s rights and duties, draft changes in how the public administration is organised (for instance relocation) and jurisdiction changes, public consultations are initiated by the Government to allow the public, civil society, and the business community to state their opinion, and to control how the public administration works and performs their tasks.
+In cases relating to draft laws regulating people’s rights and duties, draft changes in how the public administration is organised (for instance relocation) and jurisdiction changes, public consultations are initiated by the Government to allow the public, civil society, and the business community to state their opinion, and to control how the public administration works and performs their tasks.
 Public consultations are also used after the publication of Official Norwegian Reports (NOUs) that report on different aspects of Norwegian society, laws or administrative practice, and which often suggest new policy or legislative measures.